 Use a hammer or mallet to secure into place.

-Use the right angle or set square to make sure the inside of each corner is at right angles
+You can use a right angle or set square to make sure the inside of each corner is at right angles.

 Lining up the Printed Canvas

 Hold the frame upright and line up the borders of the Painting by Numbers (picture facing out).

 Make sure when pulling the canvas you are pulling it over the ridged side.

 The canvas is meant to be stretched across the flat sides of the stretcher bars.

 Check to make sure that the border of the print matches up with the border of the wooden frames.

 After lining up the canvas with the printed design, thumbtack one of the sides.

 Tightly stretch the excess canvas on the opposite side and secure it with another thumbtack.